North Superior Quarter Horse Association

 Following is a condensed version of the rules as they would apply.
 Refer to the AQHA rule book for the full and complete text:

-(a) A year-end All-Around Award and Reserve All-Around Award will be given to the horse in the open division, and the amateur and youth with any one horse in their respective divisions earning the most points in halter and performance classes at AQHA approved shows.
+A year-end All-Around Award and Reserve All-Around Award will be given to the horse in the open division, and the amateur and youth with any one horse in their respective divisions earning the most points in halter and performance classes at AQHA approved shows.

-(b) Points must be earned in halter and at least two of the performance categories listed below, with a minimum of five points earned in the lowest category.
+Points must be earned in halter and at least two of the performance categories listed below, with a minimum of five points earned in the lowest category.

-Category I ~ Halter
+Category I ~ Halter/Performance Halter

-Category III ~ Barrel Racing, Pole Bending,
+Category III ~ Barrel Racing, Pole Bending

-Category IV ~ Not applicable
+Category IV ~ Hunter Hack

-Category V ~ Western Pleasure, Hunter Under Saddle,
+Category V ~ Western Pleasure, Hunter Under Saddle

 Category VI ~ Not applicable